XXjcontiniXX/The-Great-Wall-of-Santa-Cruz/asgn5/README.md

     `-h`          : Display program synopsis and usage.

 ### Encrypt's bugs:
-  If `./decrypt` is not given an -i argument and stdin is also empty, the program runs forever and should be halted with ctrl + c.
+  If `./decrypt` is not given an -i argument and stdin is also empty, the program runs forever and should be halted with keystrokes `ctrl + c`.

   Additionally, decrypt does not automatically print with a newline so when decrypt reads to stdout text can print behind the user's and path instead of in its own line.